autometrics-dev/autometrics-py/README.md

 > A Python port of the Rust
 > [autometrics-rs](https://github.com/fiberplane/autometrics-rs) library

-**Autometrics is a library that exports a decorator that makes it easy to understand the error rate, response time, and production usage of any function in your code.** Jump straight from your IDE to live Prometheus charts for each HTTP/RPC handler, database method, or other piece of application logic.
+**Autometrics is a library that makes it easy to understand the error rate, response time, and production usage of any function in your code.** Jump straight from your IDE to live Prometheus charts for each HTTP/RPC handler, database method, or other piece of application logic.

 Autometrics for Python provides: